cgarciae/nnx/README.md

 #### Partition API

-The partition API enables splitting a Module's state into sets of reference-less `Partition`s, this provides a general way of interacting with vanilla JAX transformations.
+The partition API enables splitting a Module's state into sets of reference-less `State`s, this provides a general way of interacting with vanilla JAX transformations.

 ![partition-api](https://raw.githubusercontent.com/cgarciae/nnx/main/docs/images/partition-api.png)